unitaryfund/mitiq/docs/source/guide/guide_05-error-mitigation.rst

 are contained in the :mod:`mitiq.factories` and :mod:`mitiq.zne` modules.

 In theory, one way zero-noise extrapolation can be simulated, also with ``mitiq``, is by picking an underlying noise model, e.g., a memoryless bath such that the system dissipates with Lindblad dynamics.
 Likewise, zero-noise extrapolation can be applied also to non-Markovian noise models :cite:`Temme_2017_PRL`.
 However, it is important to point out that zero-noise extrapolation is a very general method in which one is free to scale and extrapolate almost whatever parameter one wishes to, even if the underlying noise model is unknown.
-E.g., in the Yousef example we scale the random angle variance, with unitary folding we scale the circuit depth without assuming any specific error model

 In experiments, zero-noise extrapolation has been performed with pulse stretching :cite:`Kandala_2019_Nature`.
 In this way, a difference between the effective time that a gate is affected by decoherence during its execution on the hardware